Rjpdude/redux-pods/README.md

 ## Computed

-The above `data` state can be extended with a computed `squares` property using a generator function syntax:
+The above `data` state can be extended with a computed `squares` property using the get syntax:

 ```ts
 const data = state({